 A special collection is a group of items, such as rare books or documents, that are either irreplaceable or unusually rare and valuable.
 For this reason special collections are stored separately from the regular library collections in a secure location with environmental controls to preserve the items for posterity.
 Special collections also include rare items that are focused on a single topic, such as aviation or women's history.
 Special collections are created to benefit scholars by grouping related materials together in one repository.
 Often a repository will specialize in a limited number of subject areas for their special collections, to distinguish the institution from other libraries.

-Some of the Special Collections in the Virginia Kelly Karnes Archives and Special Collections Research Center include:
+Some of the Special Collections in Purdue University Archives and Special Collections include:

 Bruce Rogers Collection of rare books designed by Bruce Rogers or books relating to typography and book design.